James Duncan Millar

-Sir James Duncan Millar (5 August 1871 – 10 December 1932) was a Scottish barrister and Liberal, later National Liberal politician.
+Sir James Duncan Millar (5 August 1871 – 10 December 1932) was a Scottish barrister and Liberal, later Liberal National politician.

 Family and education

 James Duncan Millar was the son of John Millar, a medical doctor from Edinburgh.
 He had family connections to Duncan McLaren, a former Edinburgh Member of Parliament (MP) and to the famous Liberal John Bright.
 His maternal grandfather was James Duncan who was a member of The Society of Writers to the Signet the Edinburgh legal association.
 He was educated at the University of Edinburgh where he obtained an MA degree and a Bachelor of Laws(LLB).

 In 1906, he married Ella Forester-Paton of Alloa.
 They had one daughter and one son.
 Their son, Ian Alistair Duncan Millar, a Perthshire farmer, stood as Liberal candidate in the Kinross and Western Perthshire by-election in 1963 at which Alec Douglas-Home was returned to the House of Commons, coming second to Home.